ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 named on the command line, with the `-ibmmq.monitoredQueuesFile` flag.
 An example is included in the startup shell script.

-Note that the queue patterns are expanded only at startup of the monitor program.
-If you want to change the patterns, or new queues are defined that match an existing pattern, the monitor must be restarted with a `STOP SERVICE` and `START SERVICE` pair of commands.
+### Wildcard Patterns for Queues
+The `ibmmq.monitoredQueues` parameter can include both positive and negative wildcards.
+For example `ibmmq.monitoredQueues=A*,!AB*"` will collect data on queues beginning with "AC" or "AD" but not "AB".
+The full rules for expansion can be seen near the bottom of the _discover.go_ module in the _mqmetric_ package.

+The queue patterns are expanded at startup of the program and at regular intervals thereafter.
+So newly-defined queues will eventually be monitored if they match the pattern.
+The rediscovery interval is 1h by default, but can be modified by the `rediscoverInterval` parameter.

 ## Channel Status
 The monitor program can now process channel status, reporting that back into